Yang Hui: Written work

 In his written work, Yang provided theoretical proof for the proposition that the complements of the parallelograms which are about the diameter of any given parallelogram are equal to one another.
 This was the same idea expressed in the Greek mathematician Euclid's (fl.
 300 BC) forty-third proposition of his first book, only Yang used the case of a rectangle and gnomon.
 There were also a number of other geometrical problems and theoretical mathematical propositions posed by Yang that were strikingly similar to the Euclidean system.
 However, the first books of Euclid to be translated into Chinese was by the cooperative effort of the Italian Jesuit Matteo Ricci and the Ming official Xu Guangqi in the early 17th century.

 Yang's writing represents the first in which quadratic equations with negative coefficients of 'x' appear, although he attributes this to the earlier Liu Yi.
 Yang was also well known for his ability to manipulate decimal fractions.
 When he wished to multiply the figures in a rectangular field with a breadth of 24 paces 3 4⁄10 ft. and length of 36 paces 2 8⁄10, Yang expressed them in decimal parts of the pace, as 24.68 X 36.56 = 902.3008.

+The Yang-Hui Award

+The Yang-Hui Award is presented to mathematicians or scientists who have gained international recognition for their exceptional contributions throughout their careers.
+It was awarded to Salvatore Capozziello for his work with Noether symmetries; Mahouton Norbert Hounkonnou for his work in deformed quantum algebras; and to Delfim F. M. Torres for his mathematical modelling of COVID-19 in 2023 at the International Conference on Mathematical Analysis, Applications and Computational Simulation (ICMAACS 2023), Shanghai, China, November 22–26, 2023.